📖 The weekly intergenerational Bible study meets via Zoom on Thursdays at 7:30 p.m.

 By the way, everyone is welcome to attend—we don’t check age cards!
 So, feel free to join us or drop in for a visit anytime.

-We’re never quite sure what Doris and Tim have planned—but it’s always exciting!
-We’ll enjoy a devotional with some words of wisdom, share coffee/tea and snacks, sing a few songs (in preparation for visits to seniors’ homes and perhaps a “club song” during a future worship service—John Betts, take note!), and plan our upcoming activities.
+The second meeting was on November 18th.
+Hosts: Doris & Tim Sabean.
+We’re never quite sure what Doris and Tim have planned — but it’s always exciting!
+We enjoyed a devotional with some words of wisdom, shared coffee/tea and snacks, sang a few songs (in preparation for visits to seniors’ homes and perhaps a “club song” during a future worship service — John Betts, take note!), and planed our upcoming activities.

 Going bowling